nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 ## Guidance

-The team's experiece is that there are most often two different ci/cd flows which are used at the same time:
+The team's experience is that there are most often two different ci/cd flows which are used at the same time:

 * Testing on code check-in